jenkins-x/jx-docs/content/architecture/access-control.md

 : The `viewer` role allows access to read projects, builds, and logs.
 It does not allow access to sensitive information

 [committer](https://github.com/jenkins-x/jenkins-x-platform/blob/master/jenkins-x-platform/templates/committer-role.yaml)
-: In addition to the `viewer` role `committer` allows the user to trigger builds and import new projects.
+: The`committer`role provides the same permissions as `viewer` and allows the user to trigger builds and import new projects.

 [owner](https://github.com/jenkins-x/jenkins-x-platform/blob/master/jenkins-x-platform/templates/owner-role.yaml)
 : The owner role allows users to modify all team resources.